Back Home Up Next

 create view v_getdates as select * from get_dates(current_timestamp)

-I get a nice error message, stating that the table "GET_DATES" was not
+I get a nice error message, stating that the table "GET_DATES" was not found and if I try to put the correct call, with the parameter,

 create view v_getdates as select * from get_dates(current_timestamp)

-However, to my surprise, I created a VIEW based on such table and IB didn't
+then the left parenthesis is rejected.
+Okay, IB enforces the restriction.
+However, to my surprise, I created a VIEW based on such table and IB didn't complain:

 create view view_computed as select * from table_computed